VinayakMaharaj/balatro_research/README.md

 ### RAGBot (rules) negative result

-Rules-only retrieval underperforms zero-shot LLM because Claude's pretraining data includes Balatro wikis, Reddit posts, and strategy guides — the rules corpus adds redundant context that interferes with the model's own reasoning rather than supplying new information.
-This is evidenced by significantly higher self-correction rates (0.95 vs 0.44 per hand) and 78 ante-1 blind skips vs 0 for RAGBot (strategy).
+Rules-only retrieval underperforms zero-shot LLM on final Round because Claude's pretraining data includes Balatro wikis, Reddit posts, and strategy guides — the rules corpus adds redundant context that interferes with the model's own reasoning rather than supplying new information.
+This is evidenced by significantly higher self-correction rates (0.95 vs 0.44 per hand) and 78 Ante-1 blind skips vs 0 for RAGBot (strategy).
+Self-corrections concentrate in hand-composition arithmetic (the model losing count of its own hand mid-reasoning) rather than genuine rule misapplication.

 ### Strategy corpus design

-`data/strategy.json` encodes exactly the decision logic implemented in MetaBot's code — joker tier priorities, interest floor thresholds, dominant hand tracking, blind skip rules, and boss blind adaptations — as 13 retrievable text chunks.
+`data/strategy.json` encodes exactly the decision logic implemented in MetaBot's code — joker tier priorities, interest floor thresholds, dominant hand tracking, blind skip rules, and boss blind adaptations — as retrievable text chunks.
 Nothing in the corpus exceeds what MetaBot's code executes, ensuring a fair knowledge-matched comparison.

+### Why not reinforcement learning

+A MaskablePPO agent was trained alongside the five reported agents (310M timesteps, curriculum learning against a mock environment), but its shop policy converged on hoarding cash rather than buying Jokers — a reward-misspecification failure only visible once training had converged.
+A hybrid version using MetaBot's shop heuristic performed only marginally above FlushBot.
+The mock environment's fidelity around shop economy, not the RL algorithm, was the limiting factor; this direction was not pursued further for the paper.

 ---